Idmission-LLC/SDK2Sample/README.md

     - `IDentityMediumSDK.xcframework`
     - `IDCaptureMedium.xcframework`
     - `SelfieCaptureMedium.xcframework`
+    - `IDentityMediumModels.xcframework` (Optional) : If developer wanto to use SDK without models they can skip this framework.
     - `SignatureCaptureMedium.xcframework` (Optional) : If developer required this feature they can use this framework.
     - `FingerPrintCaptureMedium.xcframework` (Optional) : If developer required this feature they can use this framework.
     - `VoiceCaptureMedium.xcframework` (Optional) : If developer required this feature they can use this framework.